-Given its activity as a real estate developer, the Group has no environmental liabilities, expenses, assets, provisions or contingencies that could be significant in relation to its equity, financial position and results of operations.
-Notwithstanding this, the Group wishes to emphasize its intention to contribute to the transition to a low carbon economy through the framework under which we issue green bonds, which allows investors an opportunity to support objectives in this area, as well as helping to meet investors' responsible investment objectives.
-Green bonds are intended for the financing or refinancing of green projects, i.e., investment in sustainable and socially responsible assets in areas as diverse as renewable energy, energy efficiency, clean transportation or responsible waste management.
-The Non-Financial Information Report presented in Holdco Annual Accounts explains in more detail the committees in which the Group has membership are part of and all the actions it takes to measure the footprint and improve in all the processes to avoid generating more pollution, so no specific disclosures on environmental issues are included in these notes to the consolidated financial statements.
+In view of its activity as a property developer, the Group does not have any environmental liability, expenses, assets, provisions or contingencies that might be material with respect to its equity, financial position and results of its operations.
+Notwithstanding this, the Group wishes to emphasise its intention to contribute to the transition to a low carbon economy through the framework under which we issue green bonds, which allows investors an opportunity to support objectives in this area, as well as helping to meet investors' responsible investment objectives.
+Green bonds are intended for the financing or refinancing of green projects, i.e. investment in sustainable and socially responsible assets in areas as diverse as renewable energies, energy efficiency, clean transportation or responsible waste management.
+The Non-Financial Information Report presented in Holdco Annual Accounts explains in more detail the committees in which the Group has membership are part of and all the actions it takes to measure the footprint and improve in all the processes to avoid generating more pollution.

+Therefore, no specific disclosures relating to environmental issues are included in these notes to the consolidated annual accounts.

-8. Intangible Assets
+8. Intangible assets

-The changes in intangible assets in 2022 and 2021 were as follows:
+The changes in intangible assets in 2023 and 2022 were as follows:

-Thousands of Euros
+Thousands of e uros

-- Computer Patents, licenses, trademarks and similar Goodwill Tatal
+Computer Patents, licenses, Goodwill

-software trademarks and similar Goodwill Total
+software trademarks and similar Total

 Cost

-1 January 2021 298 95 5 398

-Additions - - -

-31 December 2021 298 95 5 398

-1 January 2022 298 95 5 398
+01 January 2022 298 95 5 398

 Additions 176 - - 176

 31 December 2022 474 95 5 574

+01 January 2023 474 95 5 574

+31 December 2023 474 95 5 574

 Amortisation

-Accumulated as at 1 January 2021 (241) (95) - (336)
+Accumulated as at 01 January 2022 (261 (95) - (356)

-Amortisation charge (20) - - (20)
+Amortisation for the year (68 (68)

-Accumulated as at 31 December 2021 (261) (95) (356)
+Accumulated as at 31 December 2022 (329 (95) (424)

-Accumulated as at 1 January 2022 (261) (95) - (356)
+Accumulated as at 01 January 2023 (329) (95) - (424)

-Amortisation charge (68) - - (68)
+Amortisation for the year (68 - (68)

-Accumulated as at 31 December 2022 (329) (95) (424)
+Accumulated as at 31 December 2023 (397 (95) (492)

-Net carrying amount as at 31 December 2021 37 - 5 42
+Net book value as at 31 December 2022 145 5 150

-Net carrying amount as at 31 December 2022 145 - 5 150
+Net book value as at 31 December 2023 77 5 82

-The cost of fully depreciated assets is 243 thousand euros as at 31 December 2022 (249 thousand euros as at 31 December 2021).
+The cost of fully depreciated assets is 370 thousand euros as at 31 December 2023 (243 thousand euros as at 31 December 2022).

+There have been no additions in 2023.
 The 2022 additions to IT applications relate entirely to the development of an online customer portal.
-During 2021 there were no additions of intangible assets.

-No intangible assets were derecognised during 2021 or 2022.
+No intangible assets were derecognised during 2022 or 2023.

-As at 31 December 2022 and 2021, there were no impairment indicators for the carrying amount of intangible assets.
+As at 31 December 2023 and 2022, there were no impairment indicators for the carrying amount of intangible assets.
 Information on goodwill is presented in Note 12.